 Training Sled Dogs On ATVS

 All-Terrain-Vehicles (ATVs) are equipped with numerous features that allow mushers to maintain maximum control of their team during fall training.
 The ATV is a good choice because we have both gas and brakes at our disposal as training tools.
 The ATV can also be put into various gears to determine how much the dogs will pull.
 When put into 1st gear, the dogs have to pull against the gears of the machine making for a tougher pull.
 Higher gears ease the pull and allow the dogs to travel faster by having to pull less.
 Generally, mushers vary gears throughout training.
+You can check this link right here now to get professionals to train and make sure your dog is healthy and fit.

 We primarily run in 2nd and 3rd gear as well as neutral but will occasionally put the ATV in 1st gear and require the dogs to do some tough pulling.
 Other mushers, of course, do it differently.